markomanninen/gitbook-plugin-regexplace/README.md

 }
 ```

-Unlimited other usages can be found for the plugin.
+Many other usages can be found for the plugin.